Contents

 Implants are designed to last for many years and mimic natural tooth function more closely than a root canal does; however, it is an invasive procedure that requires surgically inserting an artificial tooth into your jawbone.

-Whichever route you take, speak with your dentist about which treatment plan is best for you so that you can make the most informed decision on how to improve or maintain your oral health and make sure you understand all of the pros and cons before making any decisions about which procedure is right for you.
+Whichever route you take, speak with the nearest dentist about which treatment plan is best for you so that you can make the most informed decision on how to improve or maintain your oral health and make sure you understand all of the pros and cons before making any decisions about which procedure is right for you.

 Your dentist will be able to advise you on which one is best for you depending on your individual needs and circumstances.